Bryant-Anjos/template-expo-with-paper/README.md

 ## Installation

-Copy the `.env.enxample` and rename to `.env`, then add the required values to variables.
+Copy the `.env.example` and rename to `.env`, then add the required values to variables.
 ```bash
 $ yarn install
 ```